Contemporaries CFP

 STUDENT PROTEST STATEMENTS

-The editors of Contemporaries are also professors, and we see how our students are spending the spring of 2024: Advancing a clear moral vision for the future, where Palestinians can live in freedom and peace; the U.S. university system divests from perpetual war; and antisemitism has no place.
+The editors of Contemporaries are also professors, and we saw how our students spent the spring of 2024: Advancing a clear moral vision for the future, where Palestinians can live in freedom and peace; the U.S. university system divests from perpetual war; and antisemitism has no place.

-We love to see it so we are dedicating this cluster to it.
+We love to see it — so we are dedicating this ongoing cluster to it.

-This is a call for college students: Send us the statements, demands, and community guidelines that animate your collective protests on campus this spring.
+This is an ongoing call for college students: Send us the statements, demands, and community guidelines that animate your collective protests.

 We are looking for documents that speak in a single voice on behalf of a specific student group, with the aim to publish those documents exactly as they're written.